SimpleDataLabsInc/prophecy-docs/docs/Spark/extensibility/gem-builder/optimization-functions.md

 ## Disable all optimizations

-You can turn off all optimizations by setting the optimize function stub to False.
+You can turn off all optimizations by setting the optimize function stub to `False`.

 ```py
 def optimizeCode(self) -> bool: